Athenian Treasury: Votive offerings

 The treasury was made to contain votive offerings such as spoils of war and kouros.
 This is where the famous twin kouros statues, Kleobis and Biton, were found.
 They were originally made at the Temple of Athena in Argos, but were given to the Athenian Treasury as a mark of respect.
 Because Athens was a superpower at the time, many city-states paid it for protection.
 The treasury was not only an offering to the gods, but a statement of their power, showing off arms, statuettes, and other pottery.
 The treasury was also a statement about the wealth of their new government.
-After transitioning from a tyrant ruled city-state into a democracy, the Athenians sought to internationally display their increased military success, wealth and prosperity.
+After transitioning from a tyrannically ruled city-state into a democracy, the Athenians sought to internationally display their increased military success, wealth, and prosperity.

 Votive offerings were often given after a great win, a prayer, or a funeral piece.
 These offerings were given by all Greeks to the gods in a sign of worship.
 Having a separate treasury allowed Athenians to show more of their prominent victories and achievements, establishing their identity as a people and also to show the rest of Greece that they were elites in the hierarchy.